-The investment fund's ordinary income (interest, dividends) is subject to 25% capital gains tax after the deduction of expenses (for taxable income from 1 January 2016: 27.5%).
+The investment fund's ordinary income (interest, dividends) is subject to 27.5% KESt after the deduction of expenses.
 Realised price losses (after offsetting against realised price gains) and new loss carryforwards (losses from financial years beginning in 2013) also reduce the ordinary income.

-At least 60% of all realised extraordinary income (including when reinvested) is also subject to 25% KESt (for taxable income from 1 January 2016: 27.5% KESt).
+At least 60% of all realised extraordinary income (including when reinvested) is also subject to 27.5% KESt.
 Any realised net value increases are fully taxable when they are disbursed (in other words if 100% is disbursed, then 100% is taxable; if 75% is disbursed, then 75% is taxable).